We welcome all who believe in diversity, equity, belonging, and justice including environmental justice –

 who strive to embody these and similar ideals in words, votes and actions.

-The Land Restoration School is a paid, collaborative learning and transformative work experience.
+The Land Restoration School founded in 2021 is a paid, collaborative learning and transformative work experience.
 This academic program teaches the principles, practice and planning of ecological restoration for lands that need healing — an educational immersion in land restoration.

 Land Restoration School